 Greater London consists of 32 London boroughs as well as the City of London (found in the centre of the city).
 It is home to more than 8.8 million people and covers a vast area of 1,572 square kilometres.
 Because there’s so much to see and do, we’ve decided to focus this London neighbourhood guide on the five best areas to stay in based on the major attractions in each area.

 Covent Garden is the city’s main tourist district.
 Here you’ll find a great variety of lively theatres, bustling shops, and boisterous restaurants.
 It is centrally located in the city and allows for easy access to the main attractions, which is why it’s one of the best places to stay in Central London.
-Here you can find anything from budget hotels to luxury hotels, and even some cheap hostels too.
+In London, you can find all kinds of hotels from budget to Luxury, and even some cheap hostels too.

 Head across the river and you’ll arrive in Southbank.
 A fantastic neighbourhood for visiting London’s art galleries, here you’ll find the London Eye, the Tate Modern and a whole host of budget accommodation such as cheap hotels and hostels, making it a great choice for a place to stay in South London for one night.